Tutorial on public keys

 inventors Whitfield Diffie and Martin Hellman.

-solves a very important problem: how to communicate securely an encryption key to the other person?
+Public keys solve a very important problem: how to communicate securely an encryption key to the other person?
 By sending and receiving a public key.

 Each public key has a corresponding private key.
 The creator of the public key automatically knows this private key.
 The shared secret is calculated by the help of this private key and the other person’s public key.